mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 #### Improved filtering in the Manual Routes table

-In the Authorization section, inside the Manual Routes table, you can now filter specifically by Microservice and Policy type thanks to two new appropriate filters that will simplify the navigation on that table.
+In the Authorization section, inside the Manual Routes table, you can now filter specifically by Microservice and Policy type thanks to two new appropriate filters that simplify the navigation on that table.

 ### Bug Fix